Anoushkabharara/MarketPilot/README.md

 (Planned) Analytics Engine reviews performance weekly
 ```

-## Product Validation
+## Product Definition & Success Metrics

-Before building, I wrote a full PRD defining the target user (small business owners without a dedicated marketing team), core objectives, and success metrics, including:
+Before building, I wrote a full PRD defining the target user (small business owners without a dedicated marketing team), core objectives, and the success metrics the product would be measured against:

-- **Activation rate target:** 70% of new users complete onboarding and generate their first strategy + calendar
+* **Activation target:** 70% of new users complete onboarding and generate their first strategy + calendar
-- **Retention target:** 40% of users return weekly to check their plan or insights
+* **Retention target:** 40% of users return weekly to check their plan or insights
-- **Satisfaction target:** average rating of 8/10 or higher
+* **Satisfaction target:** average rating of 8/10 or higher

+*These are the targets defined in the PRD.
+MarketPilot is currently a working prototype and has not yet been tested with live users, so these metrics represent goals rather than measured results.*

-Full PRD included in this repo: [`Docs/MarketPilot-PRD.pdf`](./Docs/MarketPilot-PRD.pdf)
+Full PRD included in this repo: `docs/MarketPilot-PRD.pdf`

 ## Tech Stack

 **Backend**
-- Node.js + Express
+* Node.js + Express
-- Anthropic Claude API (Claude Sonnet) for strategy and calendar generation
+* Anthropic Claude API (Claude Sonnet) for strategy and calendar generation
-- Structured JSON prompting for reliable, parseable AI output
+* Structured JSON prompting — the response schema is specified in the prompt and outputs are validated on parse, so the frontend receives reliable, predictable data instead of free-form text

 **Frontend**
-- Next.js
+* Next.js
-- Deployed on Vercel
+* Deployed on Vercel

 ## Repository Structure